hellotham/hello-gatsby-starter/README.md

-# Hello Tham Website (Gatsby)
+# Hello Gatsby Starter

-This is the Hello Tham Corporate Website Static Web App built using the following technologies:
+This is starter template for a full featured marketing and blog website based on the following:

 - [Gatsby Starter Default](https://github.com/gatsbyjs/gatsby-starter-default)
 - [How To Set Up a Gatsby Project with TypeScript](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-gatsby-project-with-typescript)